muratk3n/thirdwave/en/README.md

 ---

-Quick doomsday check, checking if any spikes in earthquakes, as time series.
+Quick doomsday check, checking if any spikes in earthquakes globally, as time series.

 No spikes.
 Signal looks mean-reverting